 We are a team of about 15 keen pool players.
 We compete in the inter-collegiate pool league (currently in Division 1).
 Matches occur every week or two, although no member is required to attend all of the matches.
 It's good fun and it's free to join for any Fitz student.

 Fitz Boat Club offers the opportunity for both novices and experienced rowers alike to take part in the sport of rowing which plays a very important role in Cambridge life.
 Novices are coached by senior members of the club in Michaelmas term before being integrated into the senior squads in Lent term.
 Crews, which comprise eight rowers and a cox (who steers and makes calls), compete in the Lent and May Bumps.
 Bumps races are highly charge and exciting races involve boats being set off one behind the other with the aim being to catch the crew in front of you before the crew behind catches you.

 Being a part of FCBC provides the opportunity to get fit and take part in a challenging and exciting sport while also widening your social circle, meeting students of all ages and having the opportunity to socialize at events such as the termly Boat Club Dinner.

 Rugby Union - Men's

 At Fitz the men's rugby team is very friendly and relaxed.
 Players of any level, from complete beginners to accomplished players, are all welcome to join in.
-The team trains on Saturday afternoons and plays on Tuesdays and Thursdays.
-The rugby club is a great way to relax during term and also has an excellent social life.
-To get involved in rugby all you need to do is come to the Fitz Fresher’s fair and sign up with us.
-We also go on tour, last year to Dublin.
+We have been reasonably successful recently, with promotion to Division 1 of the leagues this year and in reaching the quarter finals of the Cup competition last year.
+The team plays on Saturday afternoons and tries to train once during the week.
+The rugby club is a great way to relax during term and also has an excellent social life and an atmosphere that is welcoming to all ability players.
+To get involved in rugby all you need to do is come to the Fitz Freshers' Fair and sign up with us.

 Rugby Union - Women's